optimusflow/KB/getting-started/general-settings.md

 | :--- | :--- | :--- |

-The group of actions in Quantower, when the sound should be played consists of the most vital situations in application usage.
+The group of actions in OptimusFLOW, when the sound should be played consists of the most vital situations in application usage.
 This list is not final and can be extended or changed later.
 Each option has a set of controls:

 * enable/disable checkbox
 * action name